c0nf1den71al/red-team-infrastructure/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Note that the `install.sh` script is currently a work in progress, therefore, follow the steps below to get started.
+Simply run the `rti-helper` script and follow the steps to create your infrastucture.
+Looking to manually create the infrastructure?
+Follow the steps below to get started.

 ### Prerequisites
 1. Create SSH keys for Ansible: